AstrobioMike/AstrobioMike.github.io/unix/getting-started.md

 date
 ```

 When we run **`date`** with no arguments, it uses some default settings, like assuming we want to know the time in our computer's local time zone.
 But we can provide optional arguments to **`date`**.
 Optional arguments most often require putting a dash in front of them in order for the program to interpret them properly.
-Here we are adding the **`-u`** argument to tell it to report UTC time instead of the local time:
+Here we are adding the **`-u`** argument to tell it to report UTC time instead of the local time – which will be the same if the computer we're using happens to be set to UTC time, of course 🙂:

 ```bash
 date -u